-11. In speaking with an experienced Executive search agency regarding the market conditions and the remuneration 'reality', the data they provided show that the recruiting benchmark set for CX roles for County/Unitary authorities range between £140 - £180k (14% average reduction over last 5 years).
-The highest paid CX is in Wandsworth at £245k (joint now with Richmond)

-12. For MD models they would advise that the salary would normally be pitched at about 20-25% above the level of our existing Director posts.

-13. For Head of Paid Service the salary offered would be less, but they would recommend that this is still 5% above the Director remuneration level.

-14. Our current salary band for a 35 hour contract CX is £154,038 to £173,421 Our Directors' salary range (35 hour contract) is £109,035 to £119,938 (and for 37 hours is £115,272 - £126,798).
-Our 3 Operational Directors are on this salary band.

-15. Subject to the Appointments etc. Panel recommendation and Council decision on the preferred model, it is proposed that the following steps would then take place:

-- a) Development of a final job description and person specification for approval by Panel; - b) Development of a 'candidate pack' for use as part of an agreed recruitment campaign; - c) Development of a recruitment process including timeline and recommended panels for interviews/assessments etc. including by the Appointments etc. Panel in order for a recommendation to be made to Council.
+- 12. In speaking with an experienced Executive search agency regarding the market conditions and the remuneration 'reality', the data they provided show that the recruiting benchmark set for CX roles for County/Unitary authorities range between £140 £180k (14% average reduction over last 5 years).
+The highest paid Chief Executive is in Wandsworth at £245k (joint now with Richmond). - 13.
+For MD models they would advise that the salary would normally be pitched at about 20-25% above the level of our existing Director posts. - 14.
+For Head of Paid Service the salary offered would be less, but they would recommend that this is still 5% above the Director remuneration level. - 15.
+Our current salary band for a 35 hour contract Chief Executive is £154,038 to £173,421.
+Our Directors' salary range (35 hour contract) is £109,035 to £119,938 (and for 37 hours is £115,272 £126,798).
+Our 3 Operational Directors are on this salary band. - 16.
+The Panel considered that the best 'fit' for what the Council needed in the difficult years coming was the Chief Executive model.
+This was the model most likely to attract strong candidates, and the salary range needed to reflect the demands of the job.
+The Panel resolved to recommend the Chief Executive model to Council. - 17.
+Following the Council decision on the preferred model, the Panel seeks authority to progress the recruitment process.
+It is proposed that the following steps would then take place: - (a) Development of a final job description and person specification for approval by Panel: - (b) Development of a 'candidate pack' for use as part of an agreed recruitment campaign: and - (c) Development of a recruitment process including timeline and recommended panels for interviews/assessments etc. including by the Appointments etc. Panel in order for a recommendation to be made to Council.

+Mr S E Geraghty

+Chairman